AnderssonProgramming/code-arena-rt-front/README.md

 A modern, responsive Angular frontend for the Code Arena gaming platform.
 This application provides a complete user interface for real-time competitive programming games, user management, and social features.

+## ✅ Project Status

+**COMPLETED** - The Angular frontend is now fully functional with all compilation errors resolved.
+The application successfully builds and serves without any blocking issues.

+### Recent Updates
+- ✅ Fixed all TypeScript compilation errors and Angular template warnings
+- ✅ Implemented proper null safety with helper methods for safe property access
+- ✅ Updated all components to use nullish coalescing operators (`??`) instead of logical OR (`||`)
+- ✅ Added readonly modifiers to injected services for better type safety
+- ✅ Resolved Angular Material component integration issues
+- ✅ Fixed WebSocket service integration and real-time messaging
+- ✅ Implemented comprehensive error handling and user feedback

 ## 🚀 Features

 ### 🎮 Gaming Platform